ivy-llc/ivy/docs/partial_source/applied_libraries_docker_guide.rst

     |   |-- robot
     |   |-- demo-utils

-2. Clone all repositories into a mutual folder:
+2. Clone all repositories into a mutual directory:

     .. code-block:: none